Thursday 1st November 2018 – Thursday 29th November 2018

 Intensive silent meditation retreats can be very nourishing; however, as they require sustained meditation practice, they also need some stability of psychological health.
 If you have recently (i.e. within the past year or so) experienced significant trauma or psychiatric illness, or if you are currently experiencing acute emotional distress such as serious depression or anxiety, it may not be the best time for you to attend an intensive retreat in silence.
 The teachers might not be able to give you the kind of individual or psychological care you might need at this time.
 It could possibly be more appropriate to practise in or seek out a setting where there are more opportunities for interpersonal engagement.

-- Arrive between 2-5pm for registration on the opening day.
+- Arrive for registration between 2-5pm on the opening day.

 - Depart after 12.30pm on the final day (or 1.30pm if staying for lunch).